Japan's Princess Mako postpones marriage to Kei Komuro

 Imperial Household sources told CNN the postponement was due to "lack of preparation."

-Princess Mako "came to recognize the lack of time to make sufficient preparations," the Imperial Household said.
+Princess Mako "came to recognize the lack of time to make sufficient preparations," the household said.

 The princess had told her grandparents, Emperor Akihito and Empress Michiko, about the postponement, who are said to have shown respect for her decision.